-The Authority may require an applicant to submit any telecommunications equipment for testing and/or examination.
-The test results for equipment must be obtained from a recognised laboratory.
+The Authority may require an applicant to submit any telecommunications equipment for testing and/or examination by a recognised laboratory.
 The Authority shall maintain and publish references to lists of recognised laboratories on its website.

 Test results may be included with the application.
-However, the equipment must be tested for compliance with the Authority's requirements (where published) and reference to such compliance must be included in the DoC submitted with the application.
+However, the equipment must be tested for compliance with the Authority's requirements (where published), and reference to such compliance must be included in the DoC submitted with the application.
 Other related test reports or results shall be provided in the supporting documentation.